About PPF -

 Every day, our lives abound in political feelings and opinions.
 Not just on Election Day.

 The Participatory Politics Foundation is a 501(c)3 non-profit organization with a mission to increase civic engagement.
-PPF develops websites that create new opportunities for engagement with government.
-Voting is important, but we have a chance to go further and create a political process that is meritocratic, creative, and participatory.
+PPF develops free Web tools that create new opportunities for engagement with government.
+Voting is important, but we have a chance to go further and create a political process that is more participatory, creative, responsive, and accountable.

 We believe that the internet opens an unprecedented opportunity to extend and amplify political voices and actions.
 For our political system of representative democracy to work effectively, it is essential that we have the ability to see what’s happening in government and communicate our ideas to people in power.

-We hold these principles because we believe they form the best possible foundation in providing a valuable and trustworthy public resource — more than just ideals, they are formally incorporated into our organizational structure.
+We hold these principles because we believe they form the best possible foundation for providing a valuable and independent public resource.
+More than just ideals, these principles are formally incorporated into our non-profit organizational structure.

-Over the past three years, OpenCongress has grown to become the most-visited government transparency website in the United States, with approximately one million visits per month and a user community of more than 150,000 members.
+Since its public launch in February 2007, OpenCongress grew to become one of the most-visited non-profit government transparency websites in the United States, with up to one million visits per month and a user community of more than 300,000 members.

-Our sibling non-profit is the Participatory Culture Foundation, working to build a fairer, more open, and more democratic media space.
-PCF makes the internet TV player Miro, one of the most popular open-source software applications in the world.
+Our first sibling non-profit was the Participatory Culture Foundation, working to build a fairer, more open, and more democratic media space.
+PCF makes the internet TV player Miro, one of the most popular open-source software applications in the world, and the successful video subtitling software Amara.

 Our Goals

-In addition, to fix our currently broken and systemically corrupt system of captured government, PPF stands with the Change Congress community in advocating for full public financing of elections and a new constitutional convention for comprehensive electoral reform.
+In addition, to fix our currently broken and systemically corrupt system of captured government, PPF stands with the reform community in advocating for full public financing of elections and comprehensive electoral reforms.

 PPF Board of Directors